Occupational Health and Safety Management System (ISO 45001)

 What is ISO 45001?

 ISO 45001 is an international standard that specifies the requirements to establish, implement, maintain and continually improve an Occupational Health and Safety (OH&S) Management System.
-ISO 45001 enables organizations to provide safe and healthy workplaces by preventing work-related injury and ill health, as well as proactively improving its OH&S performance.
+ISO 45001 enables organizations to provide safe and healthy workplaces by preventing work-related injury and ill health, as well as proactively improving their OH&S performance.

 Who can implement ISO 45001?